dxos/dxos/docs/content/composer/README.md

 ## Key Features

-- **Extensibility**: Every feature of Composer is implemented through the extensibility model, leaving nothing off-limits to malleability.
+- **Extensibility**: Every feature is implemented through the extensibility model, leaving nothing off-limits to malleability.
 - **Collaboration**: Built-in real-time multiplayer functionality for sharing and collaboration.
-- **Privacy-First**: Ensures privacy, availability, and functionality offline.
+- **Privacy-First**: Ensures privacy, availability, and functionality while offline.
 No data silos or intermediaries.
 - **Runs everywhere**: Designed for mobile and desktop, works in modern browsers.
 - **Native and Desktop apps**: Installable to your desktop or home screen (**coming soon**).

 ## Use Cases

-Composer's extensibility model allows it to be used in a wide variety of use cases, including:
 - **Personal Knowledge Management**: Organize and manage personal knowledge, notes, tasks, diagrams, and other kinds of content.
 - **Collaborative Work**: Share and collaborate on documents, projects, and tasks.
 - **Data Integration**: Integrate and visualize data from diverse sources and formats.